Extremal Fitting Problems for Conjunctive Queries: Introduction

 \section{Introduction}

+A fundamental challenge across many areas of computer science is to infer formal specifications, such as functions, programs, or queries, that are consistent with (or, ``fit'') a given set of examples.
+In machine learning tasks such as classification and regression, a model that achieves zero loss on the training data can be described as a perfect fit.
+In inductive program synthesis, the aim is to generate code that fits given examples of input-output behavior.
+And in database management, finding queries that fit a given set of data examples lies at the heart of the classic \emph{Query-By-Example} paradigm that aims to assist users in query formation and query refinement.
+We refer to such problems as \emph{fitting problems}, highlighting the goal of constructing a formal object that exactly fits a set of relevant examples.

-The \emph{fitting problem} for conjunctive queries (CQs) is the problem to construct a CQ $q$ that fits a given set of labeled data examples, meaning that $q$ returns all positive examples as an answer while returning none of the negative examples.
+In this paper, we study the \emph{fitting problem} for database queries, which is the problem to construct a query $q$ that fits a given set of labeled data examples, meaning that $q$ returns all positive examples as an answer while returning none of the negative examples.
 This fundamental problem has a long history in database research.
-It lies at the heart of the classic \emph{Query-By-Example} paradigm that aims to assist users in query formation and query refinement, and has been intensively studied for CQs~\cite{Tran2014:reverse,Li2015:qfe,Barcelo017} and other types of queries (e.g.,~\cite{Bonifati2015:learning,Arenas2016:reverse,Cohen2016:complexity}).
-The fitting problem is also central to \emph{Inductive Logic Programming}~\cite{Cropper2021:ilp,GottlobLS99}, where CQs correspond to the basic case of non-recursive single-rule Datalog programs, and has close connections to fitting problems for \emph{schema mappings}~\cite{Alexe2011:designing,CateD15}.
-More recent motivation comes from \emph{automatic feature generation in machine learning with relational data}~\cite{KimelfeldRe2018,Barcelo21:regularizing}.
-Here, the CQ fitting problem arises because a CQ that separates positive from negative examples in (a sufficiently large subset of) a labeled dataset is a natural contender for being added as an input feature to the model~\cite{Barcelo21:regularizing}.
-In addition, there has been significant recent interest in fitting CQs and other queries in knowledge representation, typically in the presence of an ontology~\cite{DBLP:journals/ml/LehmannH10,DBLP:journals/ws/BuhmannLW16,Funk2019:when,DBLP:journals/fgcs/RizzoFd20,DBLP:conf/kr/JungLPW20,DBLP:conf/kr/JungLPW21}.
+It has been intensively studied for conjunctive queries (CQs)~\cite{Tran2014:reverse,Li2015:qfe,Barcelo017} and other types of database queries, e.g.\ in~\cite{Bonifati2015:learning,Arenas2016:reverse,Cohen2016:complexity}.
+The fitting problem is also central to \emph{Inductive Logic Programming}~\cite{Cropper2021:ilp,GottlobLS99}, and has close connections to fitting problems for \emph{schema mappings}~\cite{Alexe2011:designing,CateD15}.
+Apart from Query-By-Example, more recent motivation comes from \emph{automatic feature generation in machine learning with relational data}~\cite{KimelfeldRe2018,Barcelo21:regularizing}.
+Here, the fitting problem arises because a database query that separates positive from negative examples in (a sufficiently large subset of) a labeled dataset is a natural contender for being added as an input feature to the model~\cite{Barcelo21:regularizing}.
+In addition, there has been significant recent interest in fitting queries in knowledge representation, typically in the presence of an ontology~\cite{DBLP:journals/ml/LehmannH10,DBLP:journals/ws/BuhmannLW16,Funk2019:when,DBLP:journals/fgcs/RizzoFd20,DBLP:conf/kr/JungLPW20,DBLP:conf/kr/JungLPW21}.

+\begin{example} Consider the database instance $I$ depicted in Figure~\ref{fig:intro-example}, and suppose we are given the following positive and negative examples (in reference to this given database instance): (Hilbert,+), (Turing,-), (Einstein,+).
+For these labeled examples, a fitting database query is